psyked/portfolio-2018/src/posts/automatic-link-icons-v20/index.md

 <strong>Improving the Icon Display; </strong>

-In the original post, I put forward the following code for adding link icons;<!--more-->
+In the original post, I put forward the following code for adding link icons;
 <blockquote> <code>a[href$='.pdf'] {
 display:inline-block;
 padding-left:20px;